TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education

-The Grading Engine (GE) is the final layer of the AI-driven assessment pipeline.
-It performs weighted aggregation, normalization, anomaly detection, and score interpretation to generate final individual grades from collective group output.

-The GE calculates each student’s final score by combining the Project Quality Score (PQS) output from PQAM, which represents the overall technical quality of the group’s work, and the Normalized Contribution Score (NCS) output from ICA, which represents each student’s individual input relative to their peers.
-The default formula is as follows:
+The Grading Engine (GE) is the final layer of the AI-assisted assessment pipeline.
+It performs weighted aggregation to generate final individual grades from group-level project outcomes and individual contribution signals.
+GE computes each student’s final score by combining the Project Quality Score (PQS) produced by PQAM, which represents the overall technical quality of the group’s work, and the Normalized Contribution Score (NCS) produced by ICA, which reflects each student’s relative contribution within the team.
+Both PQS and NCS are transformed to a common 0-100 scale before aggregation.
+The default formula is:

 This formula is configurable.
-Instructors can adjust the weightings to emphasize team output (e.g., 80/20) or individual effort (e.g., 50/50), depending on pedagogical goals.
-Grades are automatically generated but flagged for manual review if anomalies (e.g., outliers in contribution) are detected.
+Instructors may adjust the weights to emphasize team output (e.g., 80/20) or individual effort (e.g., 50/50), depending on pedagogical objectives.
+Grades are generated automatically but are flagged for manual review when anomalies (e.g., contribution outliers) are detected.

-To ensure fair grading across teams of varying sizes and dynamics, ICA outputs could be normalized.
-For example, we can use Z-score Normalization or Min-Max Scaling, where each student's raw contribution score is scaled within the context of their team to allow for comparison and mitigate the impact of team composition.
-Also, extremely low contributions (e.g., <10\%) may trigger floor limits, and extremely high contributions may be capped to prevent “grade hogging” and support equity.
-Instructors can optionally add bonuses for exemplary contributors or penalties for under-participation based on team evaluations or reflections.
+To support fair grading across teams with different sizes and collaboration patterns, NCS scores may be normalized.
+For example, Z-score normalization or Min-Max scaling can scale each student’s raw contribution score within the team, enabling meaningful comparison and reducing the influence of team composition.
+Extremely low contributions (e.g., <10\%) may trigger floor limits, while unusually high contributions may be capped to reduce grade inflation and promote equity.
+Instructors may also assign bonuses for exemplary contributions or penalties for under-participation based on team evaluations or reflective reports.

-The GE automatically detects irregularities or unfair patterns and flags them for human intervention.
-For example, it utilizes statistical models (e.g., interquartile range, standard deviation) to identify contributors with significantly higher/lower input than their peers, or teams with extreme PQAM scores but low ICA engagement.
-Inconsistencies can also be identified, such as mismatches between contribution levels and code authorship (e.g., frequent commits with minimal actual authorship), or imbalanced participation in code reviews or issue resolution.
-Flagged submissions are queued in an instructor dashboard.
-The instructor is presented with visualizations of contribution breakdowns, suggested rubric-based adjustments, and space for human notes or overrides.
+GE detects irregular or potentially unfair patterns and flags them for human review.
+Statistical methods such as the interquartile range and standard deviation identify contributors whose participation differs significantly from that of their peers, as well as teams with unusually high PQS values but low NCS engagement.
+Additional inconsistencies may be detected, including mismatches between contribution levels and code authorship (e.g., frequent commits with minimal authored code), or uneven participation in code reviews and issue resolution.
+Flagged submissions are queued in an instructor dashboard that presents visualizations of contribution distributions, suggested rubric-based adjustments, and space for instructor notes or overrides.